alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/data-binding/data-binding.md

 source.
 For example, you may edit the text of a TextBox to change the underlying source value.

-However, is your source value updated while you're editing the text or after you finish editing the text and the control loses focus?
+However, is your source value updated while editing the text or after you finish editing the text and the control loses focus?
 The
 <xref:Alternet.UI.Binding.UpdateSourceTrigger?displayProperty=nameWithType>
 property determines what triggers the update of the source.